aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 Enter the address of the recipient of the tokens and the number of new tokens you want to mint and assign to that address, then click “Assign Tokens”.

+!!! note "Note"
-_Note: Each token-holder in a multisig organization can only hold one token at a time.
-An error will be shown and the transaction will fail if you attempt to mint additional tokens for existing token-holders._
+    Each token-holder in a multisig organization can only hold one token at a time.
+An error will be shown and the transaction will fail if you attempt to mint additional tokens for existing token-holders

 ![](images/multisig_guide/23_multisignew.png)